Spikebench: An open benchmark for spike train time-series classification: Materials and methods

-\begin{itemize} \item \textbf{fcx-1} dataset \cite{fcx1dataset, fcx-buszaki}: Spiking activity and Local-Field Potential (LFP) signals recorded extracellularly from frontal cortices of male Long Evans rats during wake and sleep states without any particular behavior, task or stimulus.
+\item \textbf{WAKE/SLEEP classification} based on fcx-1 dataset \cite{fcx1dataset, fcx-buszaki} from \href{http://crcns.org/}{CRCNS.org}\cite{teeters2009crcns}: Spiking activity and Local-Field Potential (LFP) signals recorded extracellularly from frontal cortices of male Long Evans rats during wake and sleep states without any particular behavior, task or stimulus.
 Around 1100 units (neurons) were recorded, ~120 of which are putative inhibitory cells and the rest is putative excitatory cells.
-Figure \ref{fig:fcx1_trains} shows several examples of spiking activity recordings that can be extracted from the fcx-1 dataset.
+Fig \ref{fig:figure1} shows several examples of spiking activity recordings that can be extracted from the fcx-1 dataset.
 The authors classified cells into an inhibitory or excitatory class based on the action potential waveform (action potential width and peak time).
-Sleep states (SLEEP activity class) were labelled semi-automatically based on extracted LFP and electromyogram features, and the non-sleep state was labelled as the WAKE activity class.
-Different classification problems might be addressed with this dataset: (a) excitatory vs. inhibitory cell classification from spike train data with similar mean firing rate, and (b) WAKE vs. SLEEP activity state classification. \end{itemize}
+Sleep states (SLEEP activity class) were labeled semi-automatically based on extracted LFP and electromyogram features, and the non-sleep state was labeled as the WAKE activity class.
+We define the binary classification task as the prediction of WAKE or SLEEP animal state given a spike train chunk recorded from a putative excitatory cell.

+\item \textbf{Interneuron subtype classification task} based on the Allen Cell Types dataset \cite{AllenCellTypesDataset}: Whole cell patch clamp recordings of membrane potential in neurons of different types.
+We selected the PV, VIP, and SST interneurons from the whole dataset, as these interneuron groups comprise the majority of inhibitory cells in the prefrontal cortex \cite{rudy2011three}.
+We selected the spike trains recorded under the naturalistic noise stimulation protocol (as a proxy for the \textit{in vivo} spontaneous activity in these cells).
+The non-trivial prediction task is defined for VIP vs. SST spike train classification since the PV interneuron spike trains can be easily distinguished from the other interneuron types.
+The latter is due to a significantly higher firing frequency in PV interneurons that we found in the Allen Cell Types dataset.